 Christmas Under the Canopy at King’s Cross

-Quick, the Christmas Canopy Market only runs until the 22nd December.
+The Christmas Canopy Market only runs throughout November and December.
 If you’re looking for a spot to mooch around, browsing items made by some of London’s best independent designers and makers – this is your jam.

 From specialty handmade chocolate bars to vinyl LPs, handmade jewellery and cool art: it’s a collection of some of the funkiest Christmas gifts you will find in the capital.

 This year, each weekend sees a different theme taking over the market, from vegan weekend to a Mexican fiesta.
 Deck the halls!

 Hackney Christmas Market

 Bring lots of empty bags to stock up on the goodies at Hackney’s stellar Bohemia Place Market.

 It’s a real all-rounder, with street food (including some brilliant vegan options), Christmas decorations, cool gifts and (just as importantly) lashings of mulled wine and festive cocktails.
 Wrap up warm and get festive.